Arlodotexe/OwlCore.Kubo/docs/KuboBootstrapper.md

 ```

 ## Start the IpfsClient
-Now that you can a running node, you can start using Kubo by passing the API url to a new `IpfsClient`.
+Now that you have a running node, you can start using Kubo by passing the API url to a new `IpfsClient`.

 ```cs
 // Start the binary